 Today, the WHS is a dynamic, professional organization focused on community education through historical exhibits, museum collections and archives with a clear and defined collecting scope, educational programming, events that celebrate the historic character of the Village, and much more.

-If you are interested in volunteering at the Historical Society, please come by during our open hours, contact the director at email@example.com, or call the museum M-F at 847-446-0001.
+If you are interested in volunteering at the Historical Society, please fill out a volunteer application form here, contact the curator at email@example.com, or call the museum M-F at 847-446-0001

 Schmidt-Burnham Log House docents